bryanserfozo/SQL_Notes/SQL_Joins_Subqueries_SetOperations.md

 # Joins
-Joins are used to connect and gain information from multiple tables at the same time Tables are connect to each other using what is known as a join predicate There are different types of joins:
+Joins are used to connect and gain information from multiple tables at the same time.
+Tables are connect to each other using what is known as a join predicate.
+There are different types of joins:
 * `(INNER) JOIN`
     * Used to return the values that only exist in both tables queried